Kbhadassah777/Clustering_fMRI/README.md

 3. Then running the slices through DBSCAN.
 4. Counting the clusters for each image and returning the number.
 Result:
  	The respective files and code is being pushed.
-Not pushing the results as they are at least 2GB.
-Will push the dataset.

 The code and pushes are also aligned with the tasks, make sure to run the test.py file.
 Thank you.